 \subsubsection{Stock Return Data of 78 Banks}

 We infer time-varying financial networks from the daily stock return data during the 2008 Great Recession (from 2005 to 2013) of 78 banks in 25 countries around the world.
 Learning financial networks from data greatly helps to model the system risk in a financial market~\cite{BGLP:2012}; such networks can be utilized to find the interactions between financial institutions for risk contagion that impair the system stability as well as to determine which institutions are more contagious or subject to contagion.
 The 78 banks are those in the world's top 150 (by assets) whose data are publicly available at Yahoo Finance (https://finance.yahoo.com/) from 2005 to 2013.
 In total, we have 2348 observations for each of the 78 variables. $6.49\%$ of the data are missing at random.
-The proposed Bayesian method, BADGE, can deal with the missing data by inferring their variational distributions along with the distribution of the precision matrices.
-On the other hand, the frequentist methods cannot tackle missing data.
-As such, we use the data imputed by BADGE as the input to KERNEL, SINGLE, and LOGGLE.
-The tuning parameters in these methods are selected using CV.
-Before applying all methods, we first normalize the data to have unit variance.
+The proposed Bayesian method, BASS, can deal with the missing data, by inferring their variational distributions along with the distribution of the precision matrices, whereas the frequentist methods cannot.
+As such, we use the data imputed by BASS as the input to KERNEL, SINGLE, and LOGGLE.
+The tuning parameters in these methods are selected by CV.
+Before applying all methods, we normalize the data to have unit variance.
 The time-varying variance for data normalization is inferred via kernel smoothing, and the kernel bandwidth is chosen via CV.